Encrypt-S/navd/wire/README.md

 	// Use the most recent protocol version supported by the package and the
 	// main navcoin network.
 	pver := wire.ProtocolVersion
-	btcnet := wire.MainNet
+	navnet := wire.MainNet

 	// Create a new getaddr navcoin message. msg := wire.NewMsgGetAddr()

 	// Writes a navcoin message msg to conn using the protocol version
-	// pver, and the navcoin network btcnet.
+	// pver, and the navcoin network navnet.
 The return is a possible
 	// error.
-	err := wire.WriteMessage(conn, msg, pver, btcnet)
+	err := wire.WriteMessage(conn, msg, pver, navnet)
 	if err != nil {
 		// Log and handle the error
 	}